EaterLabs/gophor/README.md

 - Executable gophermap support.

-- Insert files with automated line reflowing, and inline shell script output within gophermaps.
+- Insert files with automated line reflowing, inline shell scripts and the output of any CGI script or other executable gophermaps.

 - Support for all commonly accepted item type characters (beyond just RFC1436 support).